MichaelCurrin/dev-cheatsheets/cheatsheets/other/conventional-commits.md

 ### Type values allowed

 This should be only one of the types defined in the standard.

-See [allowed types](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum) defined in the docs of the `config-conventional` section of the `commitlint` repo.

 I've grouped them as they make sense to me.